chauminhnguyen/JPEG/README.md

 ### Report

-Our report of deteail technique is below:
+Our report of detail technique is below:

 [Report](Report.pdf)